The Flame Still Burns

 Chances are you’ve never heard a Plasmatronics speaker.
-Not surprising, as only 52 pairs were made thirty plus years ago.
+Not surprising, as only 52 pairs (we’re aware of Serial Number 70 though) were made thirty plus years ago.
 You had to be a dedicated hi-fi enthusiast to have heard them even back then.

 The Hill Plasmatronics 1A was expensive- no doubt you could purchase a home in some parts of the country for the same price.
 It was complicated- vacuum tubes, helium tanks, an electronic crossover, multi-amplification, and even a rock inside each speaker.

 Yet it was remarkably simple to explain its key virtue- if you played back a recording of a telephone ringing, someone in the house would come in the room and pick up the telephone.
 The Plasmatronics 1A did not require an extended listening session to prove its inherent superiority.

 Lynn Olson once compared Alan Hill’s speaker as an SR-71 Blackbird lurking in a world of Boeing 737’s, a claim many owners would agree with wholeheartedly.